phkehl/ubloxcfg/cfggui/README.md

 * Use GuiWidgetTable for GuiWinDataEpoch
 * Use Ff::Thread in GuiWinPlay
 * Write parser for swisstopo wmts capabilities xml to generate mapparams
+* Maybe use some global event queue for all input data stuff and have the data windows subscribe (to one or multiple sources)

 * Check out stuff here: <https://github.com/mahilab/mahi-gui>
 * Check out <https://github.com/bkaradzic/bgfx>